Disciplinary regulations (students)

 8.2 Precautionary measures are normally considered only in very serious cases, such as but not limited to:

 8.3 Precautionary action is not a penalty or sanction and does not indicate that the University has concluded that the student has committed misconduct.
+Precautionary action is a neutral act and is not used as a penalty in this context.
+It will not prejudice any investigation under these Regulations.
+The University will consider ways in which the impact of precautionary action on the student can be mitigated and will keep under review the conditions in place.
 Precautionary action may include one or more the following dependent upon the circumstances:

-• 8.3.2 Preventing a student from accessing the Students’ Union;
+- 8.3.2 Preventing a student from accessing the UWL Students’ Union;

 8.4 The type of alleged misconduct, the circumstances of the incident, the circumstances of the individuals involved and the views of the police/prosecutor will all be relevant in assessing risk and in determining whether precautionary action is required.
 A risk assessment will be carried out, which will also include consideration of the support arrangements that need to be put in place for all students involved in the case.

-8.7 The University Secretary has authority for the imposition of precautionary measures and will notify the student in writing of the measures that are being imposed and the reasons for them.
+8.6 The University Secretary or designate has authority for the imposition of precautionary measures and will notify the student in writing of the measures that are being imposed and the reasons for them.

-8.8 If the student disagrees with the decision to impose precautionary measures, the student may apply to the Deputy Vice-Chancellor for a review within 5 working days of being notified of the decision.
-The Deputy Vice-Chancellor/nominee will issue a decision within 5 working days of the student’s request for a review.
+8.7 If the student disagrees with the decision to impose precautionary measures, the student may apply to the Deputy Vice-Chancellor for a review within 5 working days of being notified of the decision.
+The Deputy Vice-Chancellor or designate will issue a decision within 5 working days of the student’s request for a review.
+Their decision is final.

-8.10 In the case of students on time-limited professional courses involving work placements, it may be necessary to impose enforced deferral during any disciplinary process; that is, the period of intermission will not count as part of the time taken to complete the course and the student’s statutory funding, if any, may stop during the period.
+8.9 In the case of students on time-limited professional courses involving work placements, it may be necessary to impose enforced deferral during any disciplinary process; that is, the period of intermission will not count as part of the time taken to complete the course and the student’s statutory funding, if any, may stop during the period.
 In such cases.
-The authority to impose enforced intermission is the Head of School/Dean of the College.
+The authority to impose enforced intermission is the Head of School/Dean of the College or designate.

 9. Investigatory disciplinary interview

-9.1 Where appropriate, the University Secretary/nominee shall appoint an Investigator (usually a Senior Academic/Manager) who shall carry out an investigation into the alleged misconduct.
+9.1 Where appropriate, the University Secretary or designate shall appoint an Investigator (usually a Senior Academic/Manager) who shall carry out an investigation into the alleged misconduct.
 This may involve meeting with the reporting student, any witnesses and any other relevant person, in addition to considering documentary, audio, video and other evidence.

 9.2 The Investigator shall invite the student against whom the allegations have been made to an interview.
 The student shall normally be notified of the arrangements for the interview at least 5 working days prior to the date of the interview.